RanDumSocks/RanDumBot/docs/Documentation.md

 **Documentation for RanDumBot v0.2.0**

 RanDumBot is built off of [nodejs](https://nodejs.org/), so that means you should be familiar with programming in JavaScript.
+For the jsdocs of `RanDumBot.js`, see `/docs/RanDumBot.md`.

 # Table of Contents
 - [Bot Options](#bot-options)